How to Wash a Dog Bed? – Itsaboutdog

 Cleaning Dogs Bed: Is it Okay to Wash a Dog Bed?

-Keeping a pet dog dog to the vetclean is a primary responsibility for any dog parent.
-While dogs spend a lot of time licking themselves throughout the day, they are pretty good at keeping themselves clean.
+Keeping a pet dog at the vet’s clean is a primary responsibility for any dog parent.
+While dogs spend much time licking themselves throughout the day, they are pretty good at keeping themselves clean.

-However, it is not enough to leave their hygiene up to themselves, which is why shampooing and bathing your dog are recommended.
+However, more is needed to leave their hygiene up to themselves, so shampooing and bathing your dog are recommended.

-Keeping a clean dog in a dirty environment is a waste of time, energy and resources.
-Keeping your dog’s bed clean will not only help maintain your dog’s hygiene but also prevent the possibility of any diseases caused due to unsanitary situations.
+Keeping a clean dog in a dirty environment wastes time, energy, and resources.
+Keeping your dog’s bed clean will help maintain your dog’s hygiene and prevent diseases caused by unsanitary situations.

-Washing dog beds is not difficult, and it can be done using a washing machine if the bed has removable covers.
-Spot cleaning is also possible, and the usage of a vacuum is also encouraged, depending on the quality of your dog bed.
+Washing dog beds is not tricky; it can be done using a washing machine if the bed has removable covers.
+Spot cleaning is also possible, and a vacuum is encouraged, depending on your dog’s bed quality.

-Washing dog beds can even help eliminate faecal stains, dead skin cells and odour, making it necessary to ensure that dirt, bacteria and parasites are effectively removed.
+Washing dog beds can even help eliminate fecal stains, dead skin cells, and odor, making it necessary to ensure that dirt, bacteria, and parasites are effectively removed.

 When Should You Wash Your Pet’s Bedding?

 Regular washing is the easiest way to keep your dog’s bed clean.
-Your dog’s bed comes with instructions regarding wash and care that should ideally be followed.
+Your dog’s bed has instructions regarding washing and care that should be followed.

 Generally, it is recommended to wash dog beds once a week.
 If not possible every week, you must not delay washing for more than two weeks.